 5.3.2.2.
 The tame Hauptvermutung.
-As a second application of the combinatorializability of tame stratifications, we will now prove that every framed stratified homeomorphism is homotopic to a piecewise linear framed stratified homeomorphism, which is to say we prove a framed stratified Hauptvermutung.
+We now prove that the notions of framed stratified homeomorphisms and piecewise linear framed stratified homeomorphisms are equivalent.

-We begin with a brief recollection of the classical Hauptvermutung (see, for example, [\[RCS+96\]](#)).
+We begin with a brief recollection of the classical Hauptvermutung (see, for example, [RCS+96]).

-DISPROVEN CONJECTURE 5.3.52 (Hauptvermutung).
-Every homeomorphism $P \cong Q$ between polyhedra P, Q is homotopic to a PL homeomorphism.
+DISPROVEN CONJECTURE 5.3.51 (Hauptvermutung).
+Every homeomorphism $P \cong Q$ between polyhedra $P, Q$ is homotopic to a PL homeomorphism.